SIZE:

 Harvesting takes place at low tide.

 Alternate between areas that are cut and areas that are left untouched.
-Moreover, only every second frond is harvested, to preserve the resource.
+Moreover, to preserve the resource, only every second frond is harvested.

-Wait 3 years before re-harvesting Knotted wrack on the same site.
+Wait three years before re-harvesting knotted wrack on the same site.
 This gives the algae time to regenerate.

 The harvesting period varies depending on the location: from April to December in the Gaspé Bay and from June to November in the Lower St. Lawrence.